In the second reading, Saint Paul realizes—

 won’t be forced into the Deep;

-Right at this moment, we realize,
+Right at this moment, you and I know

-His question for Peter is for us, too:
+his question for Peter is for us, too:

 Who do you say that I am?